Oh the joys of cheaper drinks in the early evening a.k.a. happy hour.

 Though Jonathan’s Cork identifies as a southwestern steakhouse and seafood restaurant, close inspection of the menu reveals strong Louisiana influence with various blackened items.

-Their happy hour includes bites ranging from $5.50 to $9, and draft beer at $1 off.
-Well drinks and house wines (Chardonnay or Cabernet Sauvignon) are $5.
+Their happy hour includes bites ranging from $5.50 to $9, and special prices for beer, cocktails, and wine.

-Happy hour runs weekdays until 6:30 p.m., and 3 p.m. to close on weekends in the designated bar area.
+Happy hour runs weekdays until 6:30 p.m., and 3 p.m. to close on Saturday in the designated bar area.

 - Blackened Calamari ($7.50) – Calamari steak with lemon butter

 - Bacon-Wrapped Shrimp ($10) – Shrimp stuffed with queso fresco, wrapped with jalapeño bacon, and topped with a red chile cream sauce

 - Sautéed Mushrooms ($7) – Mushrooms sautéed in butter with spice and red wine

 Dine or drink in style at this dimly-lit, quiet spot perfect for date-night.
 Kingfisher has seasonal menu changes to keep on the lookout for fresh flavors.